jashmehta20/Search-Algorithm-BFS-DFS-DIjkstra-A-/README.md

 - Run the main.py script to see the plotted results.

 ## Results
 The plot generated shows the path with the least cost.
-The terminal also shows number of steps required for the shortest path and the total steps taken to find the optimal
+The terminal also shows number of steps required for the shortest path and the total steps taken to find the optimal solution.